The war on Big Tech

 - The New Target That Enables Ransomware Hackers to Paralyze Dozens of Towns and Businesses at Once »

 - New Clues Show How Russia’s Grid Hackers Aimed for Physical Destruction »

 - Australia concluded China was behind hack on parliament, political parties »

 - Database leaks data on most of Ecuador's citizens »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 50: The war on Big Tech was compiled by Justin Pyvis and delivered on 17 September 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.